DOI-ONRR/blog-nrrd/src/pages/user-research-consent/index.md

 We tried to get the signed consent before the interview, but it wasn't always possible.
 Sometimes our emails got filtered out, participants forgot, or they had trouble opening and signing the PDF.
 Sometimes we even forgot to send the email with the PDF.
 We found that not everyone used PDFs regularly, weren’t familiar with them, or might not have access to a PDF reader or editor.

-If we couldn’t get the signed consent form before the interview, we would have to spend time at the beginning of interview troubleshooting the process.
+If we couldn’t get the signed consent form before the interview, we would have to spend time at the beginning of the interview troubleshooting the process.
 Having a complicated user research agreement process at the beginning of the interview took away time from the interview itself and made the participants feel flustered.
 It could make them feel like they were doing something wrong, which was not our intention.
 Our process was just a result of what we thought we were supposed to do.

 ## Steps we took to change the consent process